 - Tier 3 covers Super Saiyan 2/3 characters, Mystic/Strongest Warrior Gohan, Perfect Cell, King Piccolo, Evil Buu's forms and Vegito.

 There is local multiplayer and trading.
 In multiplayer you are free to play 1v1 and 2v2 battles as you like.
 The game becomes particularly interesting at this stage since players always act differently to the AI.
-The AI always follows a specific series of possible moves based on how much CC the enemy has and what cards are in it's disposal.

 This work contains examples of: